 In December 2016, twelve oxidant-infused wax cylinders were installed within six wells at AOC-65.
 The cylinders consist of potassium permanganate and sodium persulfate crystals infused within a paraffin wax matrix in a ratio of 38:38:24.
 The cylinders provide a passive means for oxidant dispersal.
-As groundwater enters a well and flows around installed cylinders, the oxidant crystals infused within the wax dissolve, creating an oxidant-groundwater solution which is then transported away from the well along natural groundwater gradients into the subsurface.
+As groundwater flows through the well around installed cylinders, the oxidant crystals infused within the wax dissolve, creating an oxidant-groundwater solution which is then transported away from the well along natural groundwater gradients into the subsurface.

 Cylinders were originally installed at the base of the screened interval in each well to maximize contact with groundwater and provide a persistent source of oxidant; however, vertical profiling of VOCs and permanganate concentrations within two of the oxidant-infused cylinder-containing wells indicated untreated groundwater occurred above the installed cylinders.
-In effect, meaning groundwater could flow through the upper portion of the well and bypass treatment.
-Cylinders were redistributed to cover the whole length of the well screens on November 14, 2017 (Figure 2.1), at which time an additional 1.35-inch diameter cylinder was installed in each of the six cylinder-installed wells (bringing the total to three per well).
+In effect, groundwater could flow through the upper portion of the well and bypass treatment.
+Cylinders were redistributed to cover the whole length of the well screens on November 14, 2017 (Figure 2.1), at which time an additional 1.35-inch diameter cylinder was installed in each of the six cylinder-installed wells (bringing the total to three cylinders per well).

 The installed cylinders had reached or exceeded their anticipated life expectancy and required replacement by mid-2018.
 In October, all 18 cylinders (six wells with three cylinders each) were replaced.
 At that time, four more wells within AOC-65 were identified to receive cylinders, and an additional three cylinders were installed in each; bringing the total number of deployed cylinders to 30 within 10 wells.
+These 30 cylinders were replaced in March 2020 after detections of PCE were observed within cylinder-installed wells during quarterly performance monitoring.

 Groundwater samples collected from within the middle infiltration cell (MIC) adjacent to Bldg.
 90 as part of quarterly monitoring in 2018 showed an increase in VOC concentrations, and were paler in color than the typical dark purple seen in previous quarters.
-The color difference indicates the majority of the liquid oxidant applied in 2015 has been transported from the MIC into the surrounding subsurface and can no longer treat all of the influent VOC-impacted groundwater.
+The color difference indicates the majority of the liquid oxidant applied in 2015 has been transported from the MIC into the surrounding subsurface and can no longer treat influent VOC-impacted groundwater.
 No samples were collected in the northern infiltration cell (NIC) as it has been dry since shortly after the 2015 oxidant application.
 Samples from the southern infiltration cell (SIC) indicate an appreciable amount of oxidant remains in place (dark color and low VOC concentrations).
 In January 2019, 500 gallons of 6.6% permanganate solution was injected into the NIC and MIC (250 gallons in each) to recharge the cells with oxidant.
 An additional 100 gallons was injected within ISCO injection wells (IIWs) that had been idle since the 2014 sodium persulfate injections.
 These wells are 125-foot-deep, open borehole wells, and are located west of Bldg.
 90 near the western fence line.
 IIW-01 received 50 gallons and IIWs -02 and -04 each received 25 gallons of 6.6% permanganate solution.

 The objective of oxidant applications is to destroy source contaminants located in the soils and bedrock beneath AOC-65 and ultimately reduce the migration of contaminants to groundwater.
 The objectives of continued monitoring activities are to gather additional data to allow an evaluation and optimization of the systems' performance.
-Analysis of monitoring results from ongoing ISCO O&M activities at AOC-65 are examined in annual updates to the Annual AOC-65 ISCO Performance Report.
+Analysis of monitoring results from on-going ISCO O&M activities at AOC-65 are examined in annual updates to the Annual AOC-65 ISCO Performance Report.